gabrielluisgames-creator/script-SCRIPT-FOR-RAKOOF-S-DEATH-TEST/README.md

             if boss then
                 local transformEffect = boss:FindFirstChild("Transforming") or boss:FindFirstChild("Rage")
-                if transformEffect and transformEffect.Value == true then if not TransformDetected then
+                if transformEffect and transformEffect.Value == true then if not PauseFarming then
-                        TransformDetected = true
                         PauseFarming = true
                         statusLabel.Text = "⚠️ TRANSFORMAÇÃO!
 Pausado."
                     end
                 else
-                    if TransformDetected then
+                    if PauseFarming then
-                        TransformDetected = false
                         PauseFarming = false
-                        statusLabel.Text = "Transformação finalizada.
-Retomando..."
+                        statusLabel.Text = "Retomando farm..."
                     end
                 end
             end